Video Dictionary of Literary Terms

 Welcome to the Video Dictionary of Literary Terms!

-This is a series of bite-size concise (~3 minutes each) videos introducing both literary terms with examples from renowned literary classics, designed for introductory literature classes.
+This is a series of bite-size (~3 minutes each) videos designed for introductory literature classes introducing literary terms with examples from renowned literary classics.

-Students can (re)watch relevant videos pre- or post-class to consolidate their understanding.
+Teachers and students can utilize these videos by specific terms or by literary works, through in-class, pre-class, or self-study activities.
 Students managing demanding schedules can grasp essential ideas of the works/terms through the videos as well.

-Unlike similar resources available online, our videos provide contextualized and dramatic representations of the terms.
-For example, our videos feature J.D.
-Salinger counselling Holden Caulfield to explain “Plot and Bildungsroman”; and Odysseus from Homer’s Odyssey walking through the narrative to explain “epic”.
-These imaginary dialogues between the author, characters, and viewers/students, establish vivid settings and scenes that enrich students’ understanding of the literary terms.
+Unlike similar resources available online, our videos provide contextualized and dramatic illustrations of the literary terms.
+For example, J.D.
+Salinger would be counselling Holden Caulfield to explain “Plot and Bildungsroman”; and Odysseus from Homer’s Odyssey would walk through the narrative to explain “Epic”.
+These imaginary dialogues between the author, characters, and viewers establish vivid settings and scenes that enrich students’ understanding of the literary terms.

 The Video Dictionary of Literary Terms is a project of the Department of Literature and Cultural Studies at the Education University of Hong Kong.